JaimeHyland/farming-futures/README.md

 ### Personal thanks
-Apart from Jo and Anne and the authors of the various online resources I used, I owe special thanks to the following people:
+Apart from Jo and Anne and the authors of the various online resources I (because they were all made by humans!), I owe special thanks to the following people:
 - My mentor, Oluwafemi Medale, for being available every time I needed him, and for providing high-quality, relevant and timely advice;
-- David Calikes of Code Institute's student welfare service, who provided encouragement when it mattered and who gave more than a few practical tips in the run up to submission deadline, and who provided the service of a second mentor;
+- David Calikes of Code Institute's student welfare service, who provided encouragement when it mattered and who gave more than a few practical tips in the run up to submission deadline, and who generally acted as a supplementary mentor;
-- Code Institute's tutoring team, whose help I probably didn't lean on as much as I should have, and whose time I am determined to infringe on much more intensely in the run-up to my next deadline;
+- Code Institute's excellent tutoring team, whose help I probably didn't lean on as much as I should have;
 - My family, for putting up with my absences, frequent cries of anguish and occasional roars of triumph.

 ## todo
 - add an iframe
 - add a video
+KEEP AN EYE OUT FOR INCONSISTENT CODING
+- sort out the formatting issue David pointed out
 - check for excessive blank lines in css and html
 - check headers and footers for function and consistency on each page
+- check all external and internal links
+- fix hidden go-to-top button on gallery page
 - add video and image acknowledgements
-- check all external and internal links
-- tidy up styling
+- tidy up and unify styling
 - run smoke checks
 - run code validation
+- generate table of contents